riplrt/riplrt.github.io/_posts/2019-03-01-riplrt-at-aaaai2019.md

 <img src="/img/Shandra_AAAAI2019.png" alt="Shandra at AAAAI2019" class="inline"/>

-*Shandra, presenting her poster on food allergy prevalence in US and Australia.
+*Shandra presenting her poster on food allergy prevalence in US and Australia.
 The topic of food allergies was the main theme of the conference.*

 - **Interviewer**: "What did you learned at the conference?"
 - **Shandra**: "Often in the science field, you hear about how often and ever evolving science is, and that couldn’t be clearer when attending the conference.
 Whether it was learning new possible mechanisms for allergen immunotherapy or about new disease contributors, it exemplified how much is known and unknown within the world of science.
 As someone who is interested in nutrition and a promoter of healthy eating, I enjoyed learning about how the role of a diet rich in short chain fatty acids in early childhood could help to reduce allergic sensitization."